mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 - Dragon Infernalix sleeps beneath Royal Palace
 - Unbound plan to wake dragon within 7 days
 - Second Component location: In Keeper vaults, near dragon's lair

+\page

 - Third Component location: Unknown (underwater, Deepwater family)
+- Fourth Component: Hidden in plain sight—the Stone Crown is embedded in the King's ceremonial helm, worn at royal functions.
+- Fifth Component: The Storm Eye remains with the Aethorian Harmony across the sea, though Arcturus suspects sympathizers within their ranks may have already moved it.

 **Items Gained:** ::
 - Amulet of Proof Against Detection and Location